petterreinholdtsen/free-culture-lessig/README.md

 formattet file.
 This file is transformed to the freeculture.pot, which is the base file for translators.
 It was copied to freeculture.nb.po as the starting point of the Norwegian Bokmål translation, and the text blocks are translated in this file.
+The translation is maintained using Transifex, making sure translators only need a browser and Internet connectivity to contribute.

-Only the files freeculture.xml and freeculture.nb.po should be manually edited!
+Only the file freeculture.xml should be manually edited!

 The freeculture.xml file is automatically combined with the freeculture.nb.po file to create a new generated file